rust-math/intel-mkl-src/README.md

 This is better choice when the MKL libraries are managed by the system package manager e.g. `apt`.

 `static` means MKL is linked statically, i.e. the MKL binaries are embedded in the executable file.
-This is better choice when creating portable executable, or system-managed MKL library does not exist.
+This is better choice when creating portable executable.

 ### Data model (`lp64` or `ilp64`)